PharmGKB/account/README.md

 Fields for each file are split into 8 groups.
 Each group ends with a "Complete?" field.

+Fields with null values or fields with values "unk", "unknown", "n/a", "na", or "md" (case insensitive) will all be normalized to the value "MD" which represents missing data.
+There is currently no distinction between unevaluated, not applicable data, or assertively blank values.

 ### Clopidogrel Data File

 234 columns in 8 groups.